KAUS (AM)

-KAUS (1480 kHz) is an AM radio station that broadcasts a news and information format.
+KAUS (1480 kHz) is an AM radio station that broadcasts a news/talk format.
 Licensed to Austin, Minnesota, United States, the station serves the Mower County area.
-The station is currently owned by Alpha Media, through licensee Alpha 3E Licensee LLC Debtor-in-Possession.
+The station is owned by Connoisseur Media, through licensee Alpha 3E Licensee LLC.

 History

-KAUS began broadcasting May 30, 1948, on 1480 kHz with 1 KW power (full-time).
+KAUS began broadcasting May 30, 1948, on 1480 kHz with 1 kW power (full-time).
 It was a Mutual affiliate, owned by Cedar Valley Broadcasting Company, Incorporated.
 Studios were at 405 North Main Street.